 Jackie Robinson wasn’t assassinated, but you’ll never convince me that such an untimely death (he was 53) didn’t have at least something to do with his having heard as much as he did from people who wanted to kill him.
-And even Modell had to take much more than anyone should have from folks who spewed hate and fear in reaction to the Cleveland Browns’ having been owned by a a person of Jewish descent.
+And even Modell had to take much more than anyone should have from folks who spewed hate and fear in reaction to the Cleveland Browns’ having been owned by a Jew.

 So the best question here — since Modell’s work with television has emerged as his supporters’ apparent best argument for his receiving Pro Football’s highest honor (He put football on TV on Mondays!
 Bronze him!) — is probably just: Who was ever trying to keep football off of TV, anyway?